What is decreasing life insurance?

 Many of us rely on a mortgage to buy a home.
 But what would happen if you were no longer around?
 Could your partner afford the mortgage repayments by themselves?
 Would your family have to downsize?

-Having adequate Decreasing Life Insurance in place helps take away any of your loved ones’ concerns.
-It could ensure your family can stay in the home they love if you were to die during the length of the policy.
+Having adequate decreasing life insurance in place helps take away some of your loved ones’ concerns.
+It could make sure your family can stay in the home they love if you were to die during the length of the policy.
 This cover can cost you as little as £5 a month, when you buy through Sainsbury’s Bank, depending on the amount of cover you need.